Table of Contents

 • Form the salmon into six equal burgers.
 Flatten the burgers out to about four inches in diameter and place them on a parchment-lined baking sheet.

 • Heat 1 tbsp neutral oil in a 12-inch skillet over medium heat.
 Working in batches, add the burgers to the skillet.
 Cook the burgers until a golden crust is formed on both sides and the inside of the burger reaches 120°F, about 3-4 minutes per side.
-Once cooked, remove from skillet and serve.
+Once cooked, remove from skillet and serve with dill aioli (or any desired sauce).

 Notes